sylv/apollo/README.md

 import { ApolloParser } from "apollo";

 // use different parser instances for each input,
-// otherwise past data will corrupt the output. const torrentNameParser = new ApolloParser();
+// otherwise previous inputs will corrupt the output. const torrentNameParser = new ApolloParser();
 const filePathParser = new ApolloParser();
 const torrentNameData = await torrentNameParser.parse(`The.Walking.Dead.S01-S07.Season.1-7.1080p.10bit.BluRay.5.1.x265.HEVC`);